Introduction

 Terrain following task

-The argument followSurface = TRUE will switch from fixed AGL flight altitude to a terrain following flight altitude.
+The argument followSurface = TRUE switches from a fixed flight altitude relative to the launch altitude to a terrain-following flight altitude.

-NOTE: You have to be aware that by default the UAVs are calibrating the altitude at the launch position in the field!
-So you need either a correct coordinate altitude or a high resolution DEM to get a good(!) estimation of the launch position and altitude.
+NOTE: By default, many UAVs calibrate their altitude at the launch position in the field.
+Therefore, a reliable launch position and a suitable terrain model are critical.
+You need either a correct coordinate altitude or a high-resolution DEM to obtain a usable estimate of the launch position altitude.

-You must choose a clearly defined and reliable launching position both in the map and the field.
-If one fails, we made the experience that the aircraft probably will hit the terrain…
+Choose a clearly defined and reliable launch position both in the map and in the field.
+If the launch altitude or launch position is wrong, the aircraft may fly at an unsafe altitude relative to the terrain.

-Let us assume a defined flight altitude of 50m.
-According to the launching point altitude the UAV will act like the following sketch shows:
+Assume a defined flight altitude of 50 m.
+Relative to the launch point altitude, the UAV will behave like this:

 ^ ___60m____